mpcarl-ibm/crs-docs/pages/crs/crs-best-practices.md

 Multipart uploads are only available for objects larger than 5MB.
 For objects smaller than 50GB, a part size of 20MB to 100MB is recommended for optimum performance.
 For larger objects, part size can be increased without significant performance impact.

->**NOTE**: Using more than 500 parts leads to inefficiencies in IBM COS and should be avoided.
+> **NOTE**: Using more than 500 parts leads to inefficiencies in IBM COS and should be avoided.

 Due to the additional complexity involved, it is recommended that developers make use of S3 API libraries that provide multipart upload support.

->**NOTE**: Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted with `AbortIncompleteMultipartUpload`.
+> **NOTE**: Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted with `AbortIncompleteMultipartUpload`.
 If an incomplete multipart upload is not aborted, the partial upload continues to use resources.
 Interfaces should be designed with this point in mind, and clean up incomplete multipart uploads.

 ### Using software development kits

 It is not mandatory to use published S3 API SDKs; custom software can leverage the API to integrate directly with IBM COS.
-However, using published S3 API libraries provide advantages such as authentication/signature generation, automatic retry logic on `5xx` errors, and presigned url generation.
-Care must be taken when writing software that uses the API directly to handle transient errors, such as by providing retries with exponential backoff when recieving `503` errors.
+However, using published S3 API libraries provide advantages such as authentication/signature generation, automatic retry logic on `5xx` errors, and pre-signed url generation.
+Care must be taken when writing software that uses the API directly to handle transient errors, such as by providing retries with exponential backoff when receiving `503` errors.